 - Annual Returns are filed online through CORE.ie or through Company Secretarial software.

-- A company has 28 days after their ARD to file their Annual Return online.
+- A company has 28 days after its ARD to file their Annual Return online.

 - Once it is filed, you will receive a PDF of the Form B1, which you will need to print.

-This can be a long process and there are penalities if done incorrectly.
-Avoid the stress of maintaining your deadlines by purchasing our Company Formation and 6 Months Compliance Service.
-Talk to us if you have any questions about this service, we’re always happy to help.
+This can be a long process and there are penalties if done incorrectly.
+Talk to us if you have any questions about our compliance services, we’re always happy to help.

 What happens if you miss an Annual Return?

 As you can see there are strict dates around your Annual Return filing that you need to follow or you risk missing your deadline.
 But what happens if you have a missed Annual Return deadline?

 - Loss of audit exemption.
 This doesn’t apply to first Annual Returns but it is good to note.
-Second and all subsequent Annual Returns are due every 12 month and are required to be filed with a set of Financial Statements.
+Second and all subsequent Annual Returns are due every 12 months and are required to be filed with a set of abridged accounts.
 If you miss any of the aforementioned steps, your company will be fined and you’ll lose your audit exemption.
 You’ll need to hire an auditor to audit your financial statements and this is a very hefty cost to bare in your first year in business.

 - Strike-off.
 If your company makes no progress in filing its Annual Return, the CRO will start to strike-off your company unless the correct compliance requirements are completed.
 This is called involuntary strike-off.

-We’re here to help you file your first Annual Return.
+We’re here to help you file your Annual Returns and prepare your abridged accounts.
 We will prepare the Form B1 and send you regular reminders to make sure you don’t miss any of the deadlines.

 We’re always happy to help you decide what services best suit your needs.